Stay in the Golden Zone

 The peak high or buzz a person feels from alcohol is reached at BACs between .02 and .06.

-Judgment and reaction skills are impaired at BACs of .05 and above and reaching a BAC of .05 or higher is more likely to result in adverse consequences.
+Judgment and reaction skills are impaired at BACs of .05 and above.
+Reaching a BAC of .05 or higher is more likely to result in adverse consequences.

 Tips for a Lower BAC